lino-framework/lino/docs/about/why_gpl.rst

   with on “playground/testing” sites."
   (`coderseye.com 2008-06-04 <http://coderseye.com/2008/why-i-didnt-switch-from-jquery-to-extjs-after-all.html>`_)

-  (My answer:
-  Don't worry, the GPL dosn't require you to write *beautiful* code.
+  (My answer: Don't worry, the GPL doesn't require you to write *beautiful* code.
 You wouldn't be the only one who publishes shamelessly ugly code.
 Just look at my code.)